Danish retailers sign Bangladesh safety reform plan

 The accord was worked out and endorsed by several large mainly European retailers in May after the Rana Plaza factory collapsed on April 24 killing at least 1,129 people.

-Denmark said IC Companys (IC.CO), DK Company DKC.CO, Bestseller, COOP Denmark, Danish Supermarket and PWT Group, with its Texman and Wagner brands, had agreed to join retailers such as Hennes & Mauritz (HMb.ST), Inditex (ITX.MC), PVH Corp (PVH.N) and Tesco Plc (TSCO.L) in endorsing the accord.
+Denmark said IC Companys, DK Company, Bestseller, COOP Denmark, Danish Supermarket and PWT Group, with its Texman and Wagner brands, had agreed to join retailers such as Hennes & Mauritz, Inditex, PVH Corp and Tesco Plc in endorsing the accord.

 PWT Group, which had been using a supplier in Rana Plaza for seven years, said the day after the collapse that, while it checked working conditions at the factory, it could not be held responsible for how it was built.
 It later said it planned to offer financial help to victims’ families.